ViciousSquid/Dosidicus/README.md

 # _Dosidicus electronicus_
 Digital pet squid with a dynamic neural network (NN) : teaches core NN concepts through emergent behavior.

-- Part neuroscience simulator, part Tamagotchi, part fever dream
+- Part educational neuro tool, part sim game, part fever dream
 - [Design your own squid brain](https://github.com/ViciousSquid/Dosidicus/wiki/Brain-Designer) with GUI tools and watch it evolve and learn!
 - Learn neuroscience by raising a squid that **might develop irrational fears** (or it might not!)
 - Most AI is a **black box**; Dosidicus is **transparent** - every neuron is visible, stimulatable, understandable.